What do you get when you combine geometry, art, and soccer?? A winning art lesson, that’s what!

 Just for “kicks” (ha ha!), give students a drawing “pre-test” before teaching this lesson.
 Ask them to draw a soccer ball before you explain how, and then let them compare their “before and after” drawings.
 Students will be even more amazed at their improvement!

-Once students are comfortable drawing this “Simple Soccer Ball”, it’s time to challenge them with drawing a more realistic looking soccer ball with my pdf: “How to Draw a Soccer Ball for Grades 2 and Up” on TpT:
+Once students are comfortable drawing a “Simple Soccer Ball”, it’s time to challenge them with drawing a more realistic looking soccer ball with the next level in my pdf: